Richard and Jane Manoogian Mackinac Art Museum: Treaty of Washington, 1836

 As the Mackinac Island Indian Agent, Schoolcraft was able to persuade many Native Americans of Michigan Territory, especially members of the Ojibwa and Ottawa tribes, to sell most of the northern Lower Peninsula and eastern Upper Peninsula of Michigan to the federal government.
 The exchange was sealed in the 1836 Treaty of Washington.

 In exchange for the vast tract of land sold, the federal government promised to pay an annuity to affected Native Americans, provide training in farming and allied crafts, such as blacksmithing, and build a dormitory structure on Mackinac Island to which recognized Native Americans with tribal standing could come for shelter when doing business on Mackinac Island with the Indian Agency.

 In fulfilment of this promise, the Indian Dormitory was built in 1838.

 Island schoolhouse

 After the expiration of the annuity schedule laid out in the 1836 treaty, Native Americans stopped coming to Mackinac Island in large numbers.
 The Indian Dormitory ceased to be of service in its original function.

 In 1867, the building was adapted as a public school for the children of Mackinac Island of all ethnic groups.
-Serving as a schoolhouse from 1867–1960, the Thomas W. Ferry School provided classroom space to one of the most ethnically diverse populations in Michigan.
+Serving as a schoolhouse from 1867 to 1960, the Thomas W. Ferry School provided classroom space to one of the most ethnically diverse populations in Michigan.

 By 1960, the wooden building could not meet the standards of school safety required by law.
 The school building, with its Schoolcraft heritage, had long been surrounded by Mackinac Island State Park property, and in 1963 it was purchased by the Park Commission.